-A good chicken substitute is one of the holy grails of vegan and vegetarian cooking.
-Many of the products available in your local grocery store are largely made up of dairy and egg products.
-But don't worry.
-This recipe will teach you how to make your own chicken substitute at home!.
-There are many variations possible using this core method, so experiment with it to find the right style for you.
+A good chicken substitute is one of the holy grails of vegan cooking.
+Many of the products available to purchase are of low quality, or involve a large amount of dairy or eggs.
+For this recipe, I am going to be focusing on using vegan ingredients to make your own chicken substitute at home!
+This recipe will describe how to make chicken in the form of "breasts" or patties that you might use to make a classic chicken sandwich or chicken parmesan.
+There are many variations possible using this core method, so experiment with it to find the right style for your needs.

 Things You'll Need

 First you must make some okara, Japanese for "noble pulp".
 This bland, high-protein, mash is left over from the process of making soy milk.
 To do this, soak dried soybeans in plenty of water for 8 hours.
 Grind the soybeans in a blender or food processor with a little water.

 Boil the ground soy beans in twice their volume of clean water, on high heat for 20 minutes.
 It will get frothy quickly.
 Note: if you want to the soy milk to be tastier (which doesn't effect the chicken recipe), adding more cold water and stirring when it gets very bubbly helps. when it no longer bubbles up, boil for another ten minutes.

 Strain out the okara (pulp) from the soy milk, and measure the okara..